accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __RPO (Recovery Point Objective)__.
 Because cross-region replication is async, there is a delay from replicated data to the latest data.
 RPO defines the delay window.
 It maps how much recent data will be lost after recovery in the second region.

 Besides those duplicate with Datacenter level, common techniques are below.
-In compare, more optimization are for unstable links and low bandwidth in WAN.
+In compare, more optimization are for unstable links and low bandwidth in WAN (wide-area network).

   * __Geo-replication__.
 Databases commonly support async replication (eventual consistency) used for backup cross regions, typically by replicating logs, e.g. MySQL BinLog Replication, and [Redis replication](https://redis.io/docs/manual/replication/) primary/secondary via command stream.
 Async Geo-replication doesn't exclude sync replicate a small piece of critical metadata; and doesn't exclude a client to query the primary region to determine the latest version.